Renovate or Rebuild: Choosing the best option for your family

 4. Are there council restrictions?

 There are usually council restrictions on renovating or knocking down and rebuilding a property.
-These can vary depending on the local regulations, zoning laws and building codes.
+These vary depending on the local regulations, zoning laws and building codes.

 5. What is the state of the property market in your suburb?

-If you're in an area where vacant land is rare and close to highly desirable locations such as the city, beach or bay, knocking down and rebuilding allows you to stay in an area you know and love.
+If you're in an area where vacant land is rare and close to desirable locations such as the city, beach or bay, knocking down and rebuilding allows you to stay in an area you know and love.

 Take a look at the other properties in your area.
 Have homeowners been renovating existing houses or knocking down and rebuilding?
 Which option would set your home apart from those around you?